PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Evaluation

-We run all experiments on an Ubuntu 22.04 machine with Intel Zeon(R) Silver 4214 CPU, with 256 GB of RAM.
+We run all experiments on an Ubuntu 22.04 machine with Intel Xeon(R) Silver 4214 CPU, with 256 GB of RAM.
 The experimental setup uses Node.js version 22.11.0, running on a modified V8 engine that throws an error if a configurable backtracking limit is exceeded.
 For static taint analysis, we use CodeQL version 2.20.4.

-The LLM that we use is OpenAI's \texttt{gpt-4o-mini-2024-07-18} model through the OpenAI API.
+As the LLM, we use OpenAI's \texttt{gpt-4o-mini-2024-07-18} and \texttt{gpt-5-mini-2025-08-07} models through the OpenAI API.
+We use the \texttt{gpt-5-mini} model with ``minimal'' reasoning effort as the default model for all experiments, unless otherwise specified.
 We use a system prompt that assigns the role of a security researcher specialized in creating exploits for the identified security class to the LLM.
-This is done to reduce the refusals to generate exploits by the LLM for safety reasons.
+This is done to reduce refusals to generate exploits by the LLM for safety reasons.
 For each vulnerability, we allocate a time budget of one hour, a token budget of 300k input tokens, and 100k output tokens.
 The maximum refinement budget is set to 30 iterations.